Understanding Defensiveness As A Coping Skill

 - Breath 2: Acknowledge your second reaction, but don't do it (which is usually to retaliate against the other person).

-- Breath 3: Now that you've given yourself a moment to get past defending yourself and retaliating, try to find a solution.
+- Breath 3: Now that you've given yourself a moment to get passed defending yourself and retaliating, try to find a solution.

-One suggestion they have toward finding a solution is to be a "plusser."
+Another suggestion from Harvard Business Review is finding a solution is to be a "plusser."
 This means listening to what the other person says and then building on it, for example, by asking what they think the next step should be.
 Try asking something like, "I see where you might be coming from, could you say more about that?"
 Asking meaningful questions keeps the conversation cooperative and helps the other person feel heard.

 Get Help Lowering Your Defensiveness